john-lawniczak/Smart-Contract-Resources/README.md

 `nonce` - transaction code for this account starting with 0; makes transactions unique; important regarding concurrency; If the account is an externally owned account, this number represents the number of transactions sent from the account’s address.
 If the account is a contract account, the nonce is the number of contracts created by the account; [short video](https://youtu.be/EOgpr73-pgc)

+`observation cardinality` - the capacity (number of stored samples) in an AMM pool’s oracle ring buffer used for TWAPs (e.g., Uniswap).
+Higher cardinality ⇒ more samples/longer, smoother TWAPs with extra storage/gas; too low ⇒ easier to bias/short windows.

 `Omner blocks` - previously Uncle, it's possible for two blocks to be created simultaneously by a network.
 When this happens, one block will be left out.
 This leftover block is called an ommer block.
 In the past, they were called uncle blocks, referring to the familial relationships used to describe block positions within a blockchain

 `Opcode` - operation code; the portion of a machine language instruction that specifies the operation to be performed; see gas [Opcode](https://github.com/crytic/evm-opcodes)